DorothyTamYiLing/GWarrange/documents/pipeline_and_output_files_description.md

 **otherk_mygp_case_prop**: proportion of case genomes with k-mer of other behaviour

-**my0_intactk_StartL_mean**: for intact k-mers in control genomes, mean upstream flank start coordinate, round to number of significant digits indicated by -x flag in main.sh)
+**my0_intactk_StartL_mean**: for intact k-mers in control genomes, mean left flank start coordinate, round to number of significant digits indicated by -x flag in main.sh)

 **fwd_intactk_count**: count of intact k-mers in forward orientation